Mondegreen: Hebrew

 An Israeli site dedicated to Hebrew mondegreens has coined the term avatiach (Hebrew for "watermelon") for "mondegreen", named for a common mishearing of Shlomo Artzi's award-winning 1970 song "Ahavtia" ("I loved her", using a form uncommon in spoken Hebrew).

 Hungarian

 One of the most well-known Hungarian mondegreens is connected to the 1984 song "Live Is Life" by the Austrian band Opus.
 The gibberish labadab dab dab phrase in the song was commonly misunderstood by Hungarians as levelet kaptam (Hungarian for "I have received mail"), which was later immortalized by the cult movie Moscow Square depicting the life of teenagers in the late 1980s.

+Icelandic

+The song "Álfar" by Magnús Þór Sigmundsson contains the line Eru álfar kannski menn? ("Are elves perhaps people?") which is often misheard as Eru álfar danskir menn? ("Are elves Danish people?").

 Indonesian

 The word "mendengarku" ("hear me") in Ghea Indrawari's song, "Teramini", is misheard as "mantan aku" ("my ex") or "makananku" ("my food").

 Japanese

-Caramelldansen, a Swedish song which gained popularity in Japan during the early 21st century, contains the lyric "Dansa med oss, klappa era händer" ("Dance with us, clap your hands"), which was sometimes misinterpreted as "バルサミコ酢やっぱいらへんで" ("barusamiko-su yappa irahen de"), which translates to "I don't want any balsamic vinegar after all".
+"Caramelldansen", a Swedish song which gained popularity in Japan during the early 21st century, contains the lyric "Dansa med oss, klappa era händer" ("Dance with us, clap your hands"), which was sometimes misinterpreted as "バルサミコ酢やっぱいらへんで" ("barusamiko-su yappa irahen de"), which translates to "I don't want any balsamic vinegar after all".
 This was then included in the official Japanese translation of the song.